Standard Poodle Color Breeding Red and Brown Standard Poodles

 Breeding for Dark non-fading reds is difficult as there are a few basics to understand first.

-Blue and Silver in a Red pedigree introduces fading gene.
+Blue, Silver, Cafe in a Red or Brown pedigree introduces fading gene.

-White in a Red Pedigree causes "mismarks" .
+White or Parti in a Red or Brown Pedigree causes "mismarks" .

-Black in a Red Pedigree does not improve the Red Colour.
-A good Black can improve Pigmentation.
+Using a "good" Black in a Red program does "NOT" improve the Red Colour.

 Red is dominate to cream and apricot.